AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 <img src="flow-chart-end-user-iOSiPadOS.png" alt="End user flow chart when installing SSO app app extension on iOS/iPadOS devices in Microsoft Intune." title="flow chart end user iOSiPadOS">

-- If you're not deploying the Microsoft Authenticator using an app policy, then users must install these apps manually.
-Remember:
+- If you're not deploying the Microsoft Authenticator using an app policy, then users must install it manually.
-  - On iOS/iPadOS devices, users install the Microsoft Authenticator app.

-  On Apple devices, Apple requires the SSO app extension and the Authenticator be installed.
 Users don't need to use the Authenticator apps; it just needs to be installed on the device.

 - Users sign in to any supported app or website to bootstrap the extension.
 Bootstrap is the process of signing in for the first time, which sets up the extension.